neat/adaptive/core

 DEFAULT_ADAPT_EVERY

-Default cadence for refreshing per-genome adaptive mutation settings.
+Default generation cadence for refreshing per-genome adaptive mutation rate settings.

 DEFAULT_ANCESTOR_UNIQ_ADJUST